alan-turing-institute/data-safe-haven/README.md

 Read our [versioning scheme](VERSIONING.md) for how we number and label releases, as well as details of releases that have been used in production and releases that have undergone formal security evaluation.

+## :mailbox_with_mail: Vulnerability disclosure

+We value those who take the time and effort to report security vulnerabilities.
+If you believe you have found a security vulnerability, please report it as outlined in our [Security and vulnerability disclosure policy](SECURITY.md).

 ## :bow: Acknowledgements

 We are grateful for the following support for this project: